These Musician Marketing Plan posts are the most popular series at Cyber PR Music.

 Next Comes Legal

 Make sure you have taken care of the legal.
-This means handling your copyrights and trademarks, registering each song with a PRO, and making sure you have agreements with any and all musicians who played on your records.
+This means handling your copyrights and trademarks, registering each song with a PRO, and entering into agreements with all musicians who played on your records.
 This needs to be in all marketing plans.

 There are 15 elements to keep in mind when creating marketing plans